 Help us Create Protective Equipment to Keep Our Frontline Safe!

-Frontline workers are risking their lives everyday to keep us safe and healthy, but they need the proper equipment.
+As the BC government gives the go ahead to begin to reopen businesses and public places, frontline workers are risking their lives everyday to keep us safe and healthy, and they need the proper equipment.
 We need your support to create additional face shields for Okanagan frontline workers.
-Our team can help to meet the short term need for protective equipment until commercially produced face shields are available to meet demands.
+Our team is meeting the short term need for protective equipment until commercially produced face shields are available to meet demands.

-We want to create reusable and sustainable shields for healthcare workers.
+We are creating and donating reusable and sustainable shields for healthcare workers.
 Since raw materials are harder to come by, we have designed a shield that can be taken apart, sanitized, and reused dozens of times, creating significantly less waste as well as a more efficient use of limited materials.

 We designed, prototyped and created these shields, and have approval by Interior Health for use during COVID-19 within the Okanagan Region.
 Each shield requires 3D printing filament, plastic sheeting, elastic banding, as well as cleaning and packaging supplies to keep the items sterile until the healthcare workers can use them, in addition to many hours of labour.
-As of April 17, we have already created nearly 800 shields, and with your support we can keep going.
+We have now created and donated over 3,000 units of PPE and with your support we can keep going.

 This project is a true collaboration being supported by various community members, named the Okanagan Makers Alliance, working together to give back to our frontline workers by creating and donating protective face shields.